North Carolina CPA Requirements

 After Passing the Exam

-• Certificate of moral character
+• Three certificates of good moral character

-• Experience affidavit
+• Experience affidavits

 Maintaining Licensure